sdtemple/isweep/scripts/README.md

 You can use `python *.py --help` to see the inputs to all scripts.
 For bash scripts, read in `vim` or `more`.

+You can customize your plots after the pipeline.
+There are motivating scripts in 'plotting/'.

+Other subfolders are organized by workflow (`scan/` versus `model/` sweeps) or general utilities.

 Scripts
 - `manhattan.py` : makes a plot of scanning statistic
     - Used to visualize the selection scans